-- 1. Governments and social partners should promote and engage in social dialogue, training and monitoring and evaluation when implementing the recommendations included in these guidelines. - IX.
-Social dialogue - Social dialogue is an effective means to both ensure emergency preparedness and improve emergency response.
+- 2. Social dialogue is an effective means to both ensure emergency preparedness and improve emergency response.
 It seeks to improve working conditions for PES workers, including in situations of increased workload and responsibility.(...) - 4.
 The unique and essential role of PES workers should not be used as a justification to deny their participation in effective social dialogue mechanisms.
 An overriding policy consideration for PES employers and workers should be to establish an environment and mechanisms for effective social dialogue on working conditions, including appropriate pay structures and levels.
 To this end, PES workers' representatives should be fully involved in social dialogue processes.
 PES employers should afford paid leave for workers' representatives to engage in such activities. - 5.
 Social dialogue regarding PES should be based on freedom of association, should be conducted in good faith and, where applicable under the relevant ILO Conventions, should include the effective recognition of the right to collective bargaining or, where appropriate, recourse to consultations.
-In addition, it should be supported by enabling institutional, legal and regulatory frameworks.

-6. Strong, independent and representative organizations of PES workers and employers, in collaboration with each other, can contribute to the improvement of issues such as social protection, OSH and access to training.
-In ensuring effective social dialogue, emphasis should be placed on:

-a) reviewing the legal framework to eliminate any legal and practical obstacles that impede the realization of freedom of association and the right to collective bargaining regarding PES, where ILO Conventions allow it, such as excessive minimum membership thresholds, the absence of formalized social dialogue mechanisms and inadequate funding;

-b) enabling the establishment of facilities, as appropriate, for the representatives of recognized PES workers' organizations that allows for representational functions to be carried out promptly and efficiently, both during and outside working hours, in a manner that does not impede the efficiency of PES operations;
+In addition, it should be supported by enabling institutional, legal and regulatory frameworks. - 6.
+Strong, independent and representative organizations of PES workers and employers, in collaboration with each other, can contribute to the improvement of issues such as social protection, OSH and access to training.
+In ensuring effective social dialogue, emphasis should be placed on: - a) reviewing the legal framework to eliminate any legal and practical obstacles that impede the realization of freedom of association and the right to collective bargaining regarding PES, where ILO Conventions allow it, such as excessive minimum membership thresholds, the absence of formalized social dialogue mechanisms and inadequate funding; - b) enabling the establishment of facilities, as appropriate, for the representatives of recognized PES workers' organizations that allows for representational functions to be carried out promptly and efficiently, both during and outside working hours, in a manner that does not impede the efficiency of PES operations;